alexandregz/twofactor_gauthenticator/README.md

 To deactivate the plugin, you can use two methods:

-- To only one user: restore the user prefs from DB to null (rouncubeDB.users.prefs) -the user plugin options stored there.
+- To only one user: restore the user prefs from DB to null (rouncubeDB.users.preferences) -the user plugin options stored there.

 - To all: remove the plugin from config.inc.php/remove the plugin itself